 For example, it is not clear, how big it is going to be.

-Judging by the pictures that we have seen so far (as you can see on the images, the face, as well as the pair of setting crowns, seem to be drawn in a vector graphics editor and then simply photoshopped into a photo of a real watch,) the new Oris RAID 2011 Alarm Edition will be presented in the same 43.50 mm stainless steel case that was originally designed for the chronograph version.
+Judging by the pictures that we have seen so far (as you can see on the images, the face, as well as the pair of setting crowns, seem to be drawn in a vector graphics editor and then simply photoshopped into a photo of a real watch,) the new Oris RAID 2011 Alarm Edition will sport the same 43.50 mm stainless steel case of the chronograph version.

 Well, I will update the post when more information regarding this timepiece becomes available*.

-The dial (from typeface chosen for the Arabic numerals to the black and white color scheme) is said to be strongly influenced by a dashboard of the legendary 1953 Austin Healey 100M vintage sports car that won the 2010 RAID race.
+The dial (from typeface chosen for the Arabic numerals to the black and white color scheme) uses the dashboard of the legendary 1953 Austin Healey 100M vintage sports car that won the 2010 RAID race as a primary source of inspiration.

-As usual, there is a red-tipped secondary hour hand that is used to set the mechanical alarm module.
-According to Oris, the automatic movement that powers the watch is equipped with a unique sound spring that was developed by the Swiss watchmaking brand.
+As usual, there is a red-tipped secondary hour hand that sets the mechanical alarm module.
+According to Oris, the automatic movement that powers the watch features a unique sound spring that was developed by the Swiss watchmaking brand.

 The alarm is operated with one of the setting crowns that are located at 2 and 4 o’clock.

-Although a lot of guys on different forums lament the date window that ate a great chunk of “6” numeral, I don’t think that this is a design fail.
+Although a lot of guys on different forums lament the date window that ate a great chunk of the “6” numeral, I don’t think that this is a design fail.
 In fact, from where I stand, the black calendar window with bright red numerals perfectly balances the brand’s logo at 12 o’clock and forms a nice visual “chord” with the red tips on the secondary hour hand and on the central seconds hand.

-The only significant problem of this watch is its outrageously high price.
-Limited to just 50 units and presented in a nicely executed wooden box, the watch will be offered at a price of CHF 7800 (almost $8900 or €6400 at the current exchange rate.)
+The only significant problem with this watch is its outrageously high price.
+Limited to just 50 units and presented in a nicely executed wooden box, the watch boasts a price tag of CHF 7800 (almost $8900 or €6400 at the current exchange rate.)
 Now, that hurts.